HCL-TECH-SOFTWARE/domino-c-api-docs/docs/howto/user_guide/New_Features_in_HCL_C_API_Toolkit_for_Notes_Domino_14.0.0.md

 <br>
 <b><font size="5" color="#000080">NIF Flags</font></b><br>
 <br>
-READ_MASK_TO_JSON	  -  returns output from NIFReadEntriesExt in the form of json.
+READ_MASK_TO_JSON	  -  returns output from NIFReadEntriesExt2 in the form of JSON.
 <br>
 ---